faridarif/faridarif.github.io/_posts/2020-08-26-CTF-LianYu.md

 ![enter image description here](https://raw.githubusercontent.com/faridarif/faridarif.github.io/master/images/webdirlianyu.png){: .align-center}

-# 2) what is the file name you found?
+# 2) What is the file name you found?

 Hint : How would you search a file/directory by extension?